hemashushu/hemashushu.github.io/src/content/works/xiaoyu-os/index.md

 During this time, I began to have second thoughts about my original idea.
 I realized that it is not enough to just solve user-side problems.
 In the Linux environment, application (mainly desktop application) developers and system maintainers also encounter many frustrating problems, and creating a "special Linux distribution" will not change that.

 Therefore, I believe that we should rethink the design of the entire system.
-The new system should absorb the advantages of other modern systems, provide a new and simple program runtime environment, reduce the burden on developers, and reduce the problems encountered by users.
+The new system should absorb the advantages of other modern systems, provide new development tools (programming languages) and libraries, reduce the burden on developers, and reduce the problems encountered by users.
 At the same time, it should use certain mechanisms to allow traditional Linux applications to run normally.
 Just as Android and ChromeOS, which are also based on the Linux kernel, have been successful on mobile devices and netbooks, I believe that the new system has the potential to succeed on the desktop.

 This is the origin of the _XiaoYu OS_ project.